MozillaFoundation/mozfest-plaza/STRUCTURES.md

 ## TiTo integration

-Records pulled from TiTo will have a `metadata.ref` set to a hash of the unique email they are based on
+Records pulled from TiTo will have a `metadata.ref` set to a hash of the unique email they are based on, i.e. `tito/email:<sha1 hash of email>`

 **Users** are generated from TiTo tickets, one per unique email (duplicate emails are ignored)